29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/pre-cov-rebuild/first-stage/brainstorm.typ

   cons: [
     - Hooks may struggle to grab ring
     - Reduced performance of hooks mech
+    - Ring clamp is likely required
   ]
 )

 == Different ramp design//needs image
-We could go for a completely new ramp design, which utilises two pieces of plastic cut so that it has a smooth concave shape.
+We could go for a completely new ramp design, which utilises laser cut pieces of plastic so that it has a smooth concave shape.
+Below is an example of what it could look like:
+#image("./imgs/rampdesign.png",height:300pt)
 #components.pro-con(
   pros: [
     - Potentially smoother transition to ring mech